Anna David (academic): Research and career

-David develops prenatal treatments for life threatening disorders using gene therapy.
+David develops prenatal treatments for life-threatening disorders using gene therapy and stemcells.
 She developed the fetal gene therapy research programme at University College London in 2007.
-A year later, she was awarded a Higher Education Funding Council for England lectureship in women's health at University College London Hospitals NHS Foundation Trust.
-She established the hospital's preterm birth clinical service, which provides care for women with spontaneous preterm baby loss.
-She pioneered the first clinical trial of stem cell transplantation for osteogenesis imperfecta and spina bifida.
+A year later, she was awarded a Higher Education Funding Council for England Senior Clinical Lectureship in women's health at University College London and University College London Hospitals NHS Foundation Trust.
+She established the hospital's preterm birth clinical service in 2008, which provides care for women with spontaneous preterm baby loss.
+She pioneered the first clinical trial of stem cell transplantation for osteogenesis imperfecta.
+In 2018 she led the successful NHS England Specialist Commissioned service application to treat fetuses with congenital open spina bifida at UCL Hospital/Great Ormond Street Hospital with UZ Leuven, Belgium, which was recommissioned 2023–2028.
+She is deputy director of the Tommy's National Centre for Preterm Birth Research and leads the centre at UCL.

+In 2013, David established the EVERREST consortium of five international academic health science centres and an industrial partner translating a novel therapy for early-onset FGR to clinic.
+Using maternal uterine artery Vascular Endothelial Growth Factor (VEGF) gene therapy, the concept is the first to demonstrate a method to safely increase fetal growth.
+The consortium validated a predictive model for clinician and patient-selected outcomes and achieved the first orphan designation for placental insufficiency with FGR, meeting the European Medicines Agency criteria for a rare disease, demonstrating the importance of this life-threatening disease.

 Maternal and Fetal Adverse Event Terminology, a system developed by David, enhances safety monitoring for clinical trials in pregnancy.
 The system encourages researchers to collect information about the well-being of the mother and the fetus, and has been adopted by clinicians, regulators and the pharmaceutical industry.